-• Provide course-specific training in course philosophy, curriculum, pedagogy and assessment prior to the high school instructor teaching the course using the Training and Orientation Form, which can be found at www.minnesota.edu/mentor (see page 16 and the NACEP Standards on pages 21 and 22).
+• Provide course-specific training in course philosophy, curriculum, pedagogy and assessment prior to the high school instructor teaching the course using the New Instructor Orientation and Training Form, which can be found at www.minnesota.edu/mentor.

 • Provide support, guidance and mentoring for concurrent enrollment high school instructors to ensure the delivery of a quality, collegiate-level learning experience for concurrent enrollment students.